sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-Here we’re saying that if the newCall view controller does NOT equal nil then go ahead and dismiss it.
+Here we’re saying that if the newCall view controller does NOT equal nil, then go ahead and dismiss it.
 Now we need to figure out what to do if the local users decides to end the call.
-Go ahead and add an ‘else’ condition that simply calls return.
+Go ahead and add an “else” condition that simply calls return.
 Why?
-Well if the newCall screen already equals nil there isn’t much point trying to dismiss it again.
+Well, if the newCall screen already equals nil, there isn’t much point trying to dismiss it again.

-Now let’s figure out what to do if the user decides to hang up in the callScreen view controller.
+Let’s figure out what to do if the user decides to hang up in the callScreen view controller.
 Here it makes the most sense to use a delegate method.
-Head over to callScreen.m and let’s start modifying the hangUp method which we’ve already connected to the button in your storyboard.
+Head over to callScreen.m and start modifying the hangUp method, which we’ve already connected to the button in your storyboard.

-In the hangUp method call hangUp on self.delegate like this…
+In the hangUp method call hangUp on self.delegate like this:

 ```objective-c

 	[self.delegate hangUp];
 ```
-Of course at this point there will be a number of errors, not to worry it’s a work in progress.
+Of course, at this point, there will be a number of errors.
+Not to worry, it’s a work in progress.

-Now in the callScreen.h we need to finish implementing the delegate.
-Make a property of type id, weak and named delegate.
+Now in the callScreen.h, we need to finish implementing the delegate.
+Make a property of type ID, weak, and named delegate.

 ```objective-c

 	@property (nonatomic, weak)  id<callScreenDelegate>delegate;
 ```

-Once again an error will appear as we haven’t yet implemented the callScreenDelegate protocol, go ahead and declare the protocol below the #import in callScreen.h with the single hangUp method.
+Once again an error will appear because we haven’t yet implemented the callScreenDelegate protocol.
+Go ahead and declare the protocol below the #import in callScreen.h with the single hangUp method.

 ```objective-c